sherdt/aws-training/practices/terraform-basic-practice/README.md

 # PRDOYNA AWS Basic Practice
-Copy the unfinished files and expand them.
+Copy the unfinished files and complete them.
 Check for TODO's and missing resources.
 The recommended order is:
 - VPC
 - Database